red-hat-storage/ocs-ci/docs/code_review.md

-# Code review best practicies in OCS-CI
+# Code review best practices in OCS-CI

 **Lets use the following guidelines for Code Reviews:**